coala/documentation/Developers/Newcomers_Guide.rst

     and has labeled it ``process/wip``.
 Else, if you push again and his comments disappear, it can be considered rude.

+    Do `not` delete your comments on Github while working on an issue because it makes things hard for other developers to follow on that issue.
+You can edit your comment, if felt necessary.

 .. note::

     You might be wondering what those CI things on your ``Pull Request`` are.